All Sermons

 Application (செயல்படுத்துதல்)

-"He who is faithful in what is least is faithful also in much...
+"He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much...
 No servant can serve two masters...
 You cannot serve God and mammon." — Luke 16:10, 13 (NKJV)

-• Are we using what God gave us -- money, time, gifts, influence -- to prepare for eternity?
-Or are we wasting it?
+Consider these challenging questions: Are we using what God has given us—our money, time, gifts, and influence—to prepare for eternity?
+Or are we wasting these precious resources on temporary pleasures and selfish pursuits?

-• Be faithful in the small things today, and God will entrust you with greater things.
+The path forward is clear: be faithful in the small things today, and God will entrust you with greater things.
+Use your earthly resources shrewdly for eternal purposes.
+Remember that everything you have belongs to God—you are merely His steward.